444B/Amit4Linux/section_0x00-In_the_beginning/README.md

 We will have some online sessions and hopefully be able to meet in person as well when possible.
 The course is expected to run for 3 weeks and there will be a test at the conclusion that will determine your continuation in the bootcamp.
 I have no doubt that each of you have the potential to succeed and I can assure you that the it *IS* worth the effort!

 We will use Discord for our online sessions.
 Discord is a community platform where we can discuss and share information.
 I have already generated a server that we can use and you can contact me for the invite link.
 All updates and sessions will be given on this platform so please download it [here](https://discord.com/download).

+The content of the course itself will be a mixture of mentored session and self studies.
+You are expected to
+- ask questions, -
+- watch the recommended videos and
+- finish assigned tasks
+Every Section will have a section explaining the scope of that section, the Content of the section and any tasks and learning outcomes.

 ### Getting set up
 We will have to use a specialized Operating system that is very different from windows in many ways.
 It is called linux and it works in a different but arguably better way than windows, both technically and ideologically.